Saad100912/GizanTech-Web-Intern-Recruitment/README.md

 3. The webpages were designed on a 1366x768 resolution monitor.
 But I used the console to properly design the pages for displays with higher resolution.
 4. I didn't use a separate navbar link to navigate to page 2 to keep the design as identical as possible to the original design.
 5. Page 1 is set as the default route when loading the project.
 To go to page 2 you'll have to manually write `"/page2"` in the address bar.

-### **A request**

-I've been able to make half of the pages of task 4.
-We needed to make 4 pages.
-I've made 2 landing pages but couldn't make the dashboard for not having enough time.
-The reason for this might be that I saw the assignment email 1 day late.
-The email was sent to me on May 1, 3:46 PM and I saw the email on 2 May around the afternoons hours.

-After I received the email that I'd been selected for the interview phase there was a 15 days gap before the next response.
-As a result, I became less aware to check my email regularly.
-But in the end, I failed to check my email in time.
-So, I humbly request for extending the deadline by 1 day.
-I'll keep coding for today.
-Submit my latest code before 7 May 11:59 PM.
-If extending the deadline is not possible then you can just view the repository 1 commit earlier.
-Thank you for your time.